Prunus serotina

-Prunus serotina, commonly called black cherry, wild black cherry, rum cherry, or mountain black cherry, is a deciduous tree or shrub of the genus Prunus.
-Despite being called black cherry, it is not very closely related to the commonly cultivated cherries such as sweet cherry (P. avium), sour cherry (P. cerasus) and Japanese flowering cherries (P. serrulata, P. speciosa, P. sargentii, P. incisa, etc.) which belong to Prunus subg.
-Cerasus.
-Instead, P. serotina belongs to Prunus subg.
-Padus, a subgenus also including Eurasian bird cherry (P. padus) and chokecherry (P. virginiana).
-The species is widespread and common in North America and South America.
+Prunus serotina, commonly called black cherry, wild black cherry, rum cherry, or mountain black cherry, is a deciduous tree or shrub in the rose family Rosaceae.
+Despite its common names, it is not very closely related to commonly cultivated cherries.
+It is found in the Americas.

-Black cherry is closely related to the chokecherry (P. virginiana); chokecherry, however, tends to be shorter (a shrub or small tree) and has smaller, less glossy leaves.

 Description

 Prunus serotina is a medium-sized, fast-growing forest tree growing to a height of 15-24 m.
 The leaves are 5-13 cm long, ovate-lanceolate in shape, with finely toothed margins.
 Fall leaf color is yellow to red.
 Flowers are small, white and 5-petalled, in racemes 4–6 in long which contain several dozen flowers.
 The flowers give rise to reddish-black "berries" (drupes) fed on by birds, 5-10 mm in diameter.

 For about its first decade the bark of a black cherry tree is thin, smooth, and banded, resembling a birch.
 A mature tree has very broken, dark gray to black bark.
 The leaves are long and shiny, resembling a sourwood's.
 An almond-like odour is released when a young twig is scratched and held close to the nose, revealing minute amounts of cyanide compounds produced and stored by the plant as a defense mechanism against herbivores.